On Charge Conjugation, Correlations, Elitzur's Theorem and the Mass Gap Problem in Lattice $SU(N)$ Yang-Mills Models in $d=4$ Dimensions: The Wilson Lattice Model, Charge Conjugation and Physical Hilbert Space

 For $p=p_{\mu\nu}(x)$, adopting the physical parametrization for the $U_b$´s in the plaquette variable $U_p$ [see Eq. (\ref{Upp})], and taking $U_p= e^{iX_p}$, the positive plaquette action $A_p$ for the plaquette $p$ defined below Eq. (\ref{partitionB}) can be written as \bequ \lb{Ap} A^u_p\,=\,2\tr(1–\cos X_p)\,. \eequ

 This completes the description of the model and we now consider the YM model underlying quantum mechanical Hilbert space.

 As given above , the Wilson action of Eq. (\ref{WA}) is invariant under local transformations of the total gauge group $\mathcal G_t$ of Eq. (\ref{tgg}).
-Other symmetries of the action of Eq. (\ref{WA}), such as time reversal, charge conjugation, parity, coordinate reflections and spatial rotations, which can be implemented by unitary (anti-unitary for time reversal) operators on the physical Hilbert space ${\mathcal H}$, were treated in Ref. \cite{CMP}.
+Other symmetries of the action of Eq. (\ref{WA}), such as time reversal, charge conjugation, parity, coordinate reflections and spatial rotations, which can be implemented by unitary (anti-unitary for time reversal) operators on the physical Hilbert space ${\mathcal H}$, were treated in Refs. \cite{CMP,8fdw}.
+As remarked below, these operators can be order preserving (homomorphisms) or order reversing (anti-homomorphisms).
 Furthermore, in Refs. \cite{CMP,8fdw}, a new {\em time reflection} symmetry, to be distinguished from time reversal, of the correlations for the model with fermions is used to define a new local spin flip symmetry which is shown to be useful for obtaining additional relations between correlations.

 The Hilbert space ${\mathcal H}$ and the E-M operators $H$ and $P^j$, $j=1,2,3$ are defined as in Refs. \cite{CMP,8fdw}.
 We start from gauge invariant correlations, with support restricted to $u^0=1/2$ and we let $T_0^{x^0}$, $T_i^{x^i}$, $i=1,2,3$, denote translation of the functions of the gauge variables by $x^0\geq0$, $\vec x=(x^1,x^2,x^3)\in\Z^{3}$.
 For $F$ and $G$ only depending on coordinates with $u^0=1/2$, we have the Feynman-Kac formula \bequ\lb{FeyKa}(G,\check T_0^{x^0}\check T_1^{x^1}\check T_2^{x^2}\check T_3^{x^3}F)_{{\mathcal H}} =\langle [T_0^{x^0} T^{\vec x}F]\Theta G\rangle\,\,,\eequ where $T^{\vec x}=T_1^{x^1}T_2^{x^2} T_3^{x^3}$ and $\Theta$ is an anti-linear operator which involves time reflection.
 Following Ref. \cite{Sei}, the action of $\Theta$ on gauge variables is given by (here, the bond is understood to be connecting the lattice point $u$ to $v$) \bequ \lb{Thetag} \Theta\, f(\left\{g_{uv})\right\})\,=\, f^*(\left\{ g_{(tu)(tv)} \right\})\,, \eequ where $t(u^0,\vec u)=(-u^0,\vec u)$, for $u,v\in\Lambda$.
 For simplicity, we usually do not distinguish between gauge variables and their associated Hilbert space vectors in our notation.
 As linear operators in ${\mathcal H}$, $\check T_\mu$, $\mu=0,1,2,3$, are mutually commuting; $\check T_0$ is self-adjoint, with $-1\leq \check T_0\leq1$, and $\check T_{j=1,2,3}$ are unitary.
 So, we write $\check T_j=e^{iP^j}$ and $\vec P=(P^1,P^2,P^3)$ is the self-adjoint momentum operator.
 Its spectral points are $\vec p\in{\bf T}^3\equiv (-\pi,\pi]^3$.
 Since $\check T_0^2\geq0$, the energy operator $H\geq0$ can be defined by $\check T_0^2=e^{-2H}$.
 We call a point in the E-M spectrum associated with spatial momentum $\vec p=\vec 0$ a mass and, to be used below, we let ${\mathcal E}(\la^0,\vec \la)$ be the product of the spectral families of $\check T_0$, $P^1$, $P^2$ and $P^3$.
 By the spectral theorem (see Ref. \cite{RS1}), we have